onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

   WebhookIntegration('helloworld', ['misc'], display_name='Hello World'),
 ```

-This tells the Zulip API to call the `api_helloworld_webhook` function in
+This tells the Connect API to call the `api_helloworld_webhook` function in
 `zerver/webhooks/helloworld/view.py` when it receives a request at
 `/api/v1/external/helloworld`.

-This line also tells Zulip to generate an entry for Hello World on the Zulip
+This line also tells Connect to generate an entry for Hello World on the Connect
 integrations page using `static/images/integrations/logos/helloworld.png` as its
 icon.
 The second positional argument defines a list of categories for the
 integration.